Oil-Drop Walkers - an Analogue for Wave Particle Duality

 • Credit both Chris & Matt.

-• Closely matches what I use anyway but a lot better laid out.
+• It closely matches what I use anyway, but it is much better laid out.

 • Most of these metadata fields are already completed.

-• The existing project documentation generator could easily work with this template to batch output HTML and PDF files.
+• The existing project documentation generator could quickly work with this template to batch output HTML and PDF files.

 • Will not be using Saga's, however, can work with workflow messaging.